simon-hm-tsang/Test-Npm-OpenCV/Readme.md

-Make sure "windows-build-tools" is installed globally with npm for Windows OS
+* Make sure "windows-build-tools" is installed globally with npm for Windows OS

+* Install node-gyp in npm global as well

 StaticFaceRecognition.js
 ===============================================